 Alcohol in Austria is taxed and you can run up a hefty bill if you are a routine drinker.
 However, if you’re game for a few drinks once or twice during your stay, your Vienna travel costs won’t shoot through the roof.

 Austria produces a number of tasty wines.
 Locals prefer to drink their wine as soon as it is produced, rather than waiting for it to mature.
-There are also other favorite drinks to enjoy:
+There are also other favourite drinks to enjoy:

 - Gumpoldskirchen is the most famous Austrian wine.
 It’s generally around $11 USD for a bottle when you go out.